 Recap:

-- Pros: AI automation, unlimited sends, powerful analytics.
+- Pros: AI automation, unlimited sends, powerful analytics, built-in webinars and funnels.

-- Cons: Paid-only after trial, moderate learning curve.
+- Cons: Paid-only after trial, moderate learning curve, SMS locked to Enterprise.

 Ready to test it?
-Start your 30-day free trial now and see why so many marketers call GetResponse “the real deal.”
+Start your 30-day free trial now and see whether the workflow fits your stack.